This post may contain affiliate links. Please see our disclosure policy.

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-Itโ€™s a warming spice thatโ€™s become increasingly popular over the years because of its tremendous health-boosting properties.
+It’s a warming spice that’s become increasingly popular over the years in various edible recipes.

-And why not make a bar of soap out of it too?
+And why not make a bar of soap out of it, too?

 Now the smell may not be to your liking, but it also may be.

-In this post, Iโ€™ll share an easy, cold-process soap recipe for how to make turmeric soap.
+In this post, I’ll share an easy, cold process soap recipe for how to make turmeric soap.

 I hope you enjoy this one!